 We’ve all heard it a thousand times: “the power of storytelling.”
 We’ve also experienced “the power of storytelling.”
-It’s the reason American’s spend billions of dollars at the movie theater every year.
+It’s the reason American’s spend billions of dollars on streaming services and at movie theaters every year.
 We’ve all heard it and we’ve all experienced it, but what actually makes storytelling so powerful?
 For the answer, I turn to science.

 A study by Princeton University revealed that when you listen to a well-told story, your brain actually responds as though you’re inside the story.
 When someone mentions perfume, the olfactory cortex (which is responsible for smell) reacts.
 If someone mentions a pencil and paper, your motor cortex (which is responsible for hand movement) responds.

 An article by Science of People explains that, “When someone is telling a story and our brains respond as if we are inside the story ourselves, we feel a powerful connection to the storyteller.”
 And obviously, every business or organization wants to make a solid connection with their customers.
 That’s the ultimate goal, really.
 So, this begins to explain the power of storytelling.

 Psychology Today takes the idea even deeper: “When you tell a story to a friend, you can transfer experiences directly to their brain.
 They feel what you feel.
 They empathize.
 What’s more, when communicating most effectively, you can get a group of people’s brains to synchronize their activity.
 As you relate someone’s desires through a story, they become the desires of the audience.”
 Yes, that sounds pretty intense (almost like brainwashing), but it goes to show how you can make an audience respond with a powerful story.
 I mean, that’s truly incredible stuff (especially if you’re running a business or organization).